 Our research policy

-In a French landscape that is being restructured into major clusters, with the ambition of recreating several world-class universities in France, Université de Paris represents a leading force in research, already highly visible nationally and internationally.
+In a French landscape that is being restructured into major clusters, with the ambition of recreating several world-class universities in France, Université Paris Cité represents a leading force in research, already highly visible nationally and internationally.

-If the core vocation of Université de Paris is first and foremost research at the highest level, it pays great attention to the major societal issues and to the training through research of the future actors of French society.
+If the core vocation of Université Paris Cité is first and foremost research at the highest level, it pays great attention to the major societal issues and to the training through research of the future actors of French society.

-By focusing on new forms of collaboration with national research organisations and the AP-HP, as well as on new modes of governance and steering of research and training, Université de Paris aims to enhance its visibility and attractiveness even further.
+By focusing on new forms of collaboration with national research organisations and the AP-HP, as well as on new modes of governance and steering of research and training, Université Paris Cité aims to enhance its visibility and attractiveness even further.

 It is notably visible in the fields of earth sciences, medicine and, more broadly, biology and health, and brings together one of the largest groups of laboratories associated with the CNRS and INSERM.

 It is also expanding its research potential by developing numerous research programs with its USPC partners.
-More broadly, Université de Paris is committed to collaborating with all the major players in national and international research.
+More broadly, Université Paris Cité is committed to collaborating with all the major players in national and international research.

-The research policy of Université de Paris is built in a concerted manner with its faculties, components and research structures, in close collaboration with national research organizations.
+The research policy of Université Paris Cité is built in a concerted manner with its faculties, components and research structures, in close collaboration with national research organizations.
 Its main strategic directions are broken down into sectors of excellence to be supported, themes to be strengthened, new disciplinary fields to be developed and interdisciplinary interfaces.

 It has a voluntarist international policy to attract the best teacher-researchers and researchers at all stages of their careers.
 In particular, this policy allows the establishment of new research areas on emerging themes.